t-beigbeder/otvl_qstf/README.md

 ## Foundation

-Based on [go-streams](https://github.com/reugn/go-streams) for the pipelines and on [quic-go](https://quic-go.net/docs/) for the implementation of the protocol.
+Based on [go-streams](https://github.com/reugn/go-streams) for the pipelines and on [quic-go](https://quic-go.net/docs/) for the network transport.

 ## Connection/Stream